May 22, 2014 | catastrophic impairment injury Claims

 Our Child Injury Lawyers Help Ontario Families

-If you believe your child’s injuries were caused by negligence, give the Preszler Injury Lawyers a call.
+If you believe your child’s injuries were caused by negligence, give Preszler Injury Lawyers a call.
 We will investigate your child’s injuries, determine who is liable and advise you on the best way to move forward.

 If you reside in Ontario, contact us today for a free, no-obligation consultation: 1-800-JUSTICE®.